jstrieb/homework-template/README.md

 ## Math Shortcuts

 To use the custom math shortcuts, use the `hw-shortcuts` package.
 This package does not take any parameters.
 The contents of the shortcuts package will likely change significantly over time as I add macros based on what is required for my homework.
+Most users will likely not want to use the math shortcuts without amendment, because they are fairly specific to the homework I have been doing.
 ```
 \usepackage{hw-shortcuts}
 ```